 Genes Markers

 CYP2R1 GC rs10741657 rs2282679

 Risk Variant Your Variants

 Algorithm GA GG

-Your Risk
+Your Bisk

 Since you possess one or more elevated risk variants, you are at an increased risk for low circulating vitamin D levels, so getting enough vitamin D is important.
 Aim for 1000 IU (25 mcg) vitamin D per day.
-This can help to maintain and/or improve your bone health, muscle and brain function, immunity, and heart health.
+This can help to maintain and/or improve your likelihood of conceiving by enhancing calcium absorption and metabolism, immune function, and sperm or oocyte viability.
 Since it may be challenging to get enough vitamin D in the diet, supplementation may be beneficial.
 Do not exceed 2000 IU (50 mcg) per day without first having your blood levels of vitamin D assessed and monitored by a healthcare professional.